 Undergraduate philosophy majors who want to pursue this specialty can also prepare for advanced studies by earning a Certificate in Asian Studies.
 This program allows some focus on the Chinese culture, language, history and philosophy.
+Programs generally allow students to focus on one Asian culture, such as China, and may require students to take up to two years of Chinese language studies.
+Language and cultural immersion through study abroad programs can facilitate the study of Chinese philosophy.

 Certificate in Asian Studies